philippbayer/submission_checklist/README.md

 - [ ] Have you run the spellchecker manually one last time?
 - [ ] Have you uploaded all files the text references, including the cover letter?
 - [ ] Have you clicked the submit button?
+- [ ] Have you been kind to yourself and others?

 ## Resubmission
 - [ ] When resubmitting, have all co-authors had enough time to comment on the revised manuscript?
 Have you given them a deadline?